-If you go to the gym on an empty stomach, then by all means have a full serve of Future Whey as you train.
-If you are well fed, then you may decide to have a half serve (12.5g) instead, simply to replace a normal intra training BCAA or EAA drink.
+If you go to the gym on an empty stomach, then by all means have a full serving of Future Whey as you train.
+If you are well-fed, then you may decide to have a half serve (12.5g) instead, simply to replace a normal intra training BCAA or EAA drink.

 Either a half or full serve of Future Whey during training should have very similar benefits and will provide all the BCAAs you require.
 As a benefit, you also get plenty of L Glutamine.
 So if you usually consume that intra training, it’s one more product you don’t need to buy and consume when supplementing with Future Whey.

-As you can see there many options, but here are some straightforward examples.
+As you can see there are many options, but here are some straightforward examples.

 For every positive, there is a negative and there are some situations that Future Whey is not the best choice of protein.
 This is limited to times when you want prolonged absorption and will vary from person to person.